Formula E is 'literally the future,' says pop star and environment campaigner Ellie Goulding - Local News 8

 Although the British singer-songwriter was introduced to motor racing via the petrol version, the environmental aspect of Formula E makes it “much more cool,” she says.

-“The cars are incredible, in watching how they’re made, watching the craftsmanship, the work that goes into them, the technology, the teams,” Goulding told CNN’s Supercharged at the Marrakesh ePrix in Morocco.
+“The cars are incredible, in watching how they’re made, watching the craftsmanship, the work that goes into them, the technology, the teams,” Goulding told CNN’s Supercharged at the Marrakech ePrix in Morocco.

 “They’re making it cool and it should be and that’s why I’m here.
-I want to show my younger fans that this is the future.”
+I want to show my younger fans that this is the future,” added Goulding, who while she was in Marrakech also attended a Formula E Mad Hatters Moroccan Tea Party in celebration of the country’s ePrix at the Hotel Amanjena.

 READ: Chasing the sun: Racing 1,800 miles by solar power